Can't find the will? Courts presume the deceased destroyed it

 Will Register Search – £65 (inc VAT) Searches the database of 10.5 million registered wills.
 Suitable if you believe the will was professionally registered.
 Results within 48 hours.

-Will Search Combined — £140 (inc VAT) The most comprehensive consumer option.
-Searches the register, then conducts a nationwide REACH search of law firms and professional will writers who have not registered their wills, and places a notice on the Missing Will Noticeboard.
+Will Search Combined – £140 (inc VAT) The most comprehensive consumer option.
+Searches the register, then conducts a nationwide REACH search that contacts approximately 38,000 solicitors and professional will writers across the UK who may hold wills but have not registered them on the database.
+The search also places a notice on the Missing Will Noticeboard.
 Takes up to 28 days.

 Before disclosing a will’s location, the searcher must provide proof of identity and a copy of the death certificate.